exakat/exakat-docs/Reference/Rules.rst

 PHP 8.0 Removed Functions
 +++++++++++++++++++++++++

- The following PHP native functions were removed in PHP 8.0.
+ The following PHP native functions were deprecated in PHP 8.0, and will be removed in PHP 9.0

 * `image2wbmp() <https://www.php.net/image2wbmp>`_
 * `png2wbmp() <https://www.php.net/png2wbmp>`_